-Business people use the term structure in several different ways.
-Most people in business are familiar with capital and financial structures, for instance.
+Businesspeople use the term structure in several different ways.
+Most people in business are familiar with capitaland financial "structures," for instance.
 These terms refer to the "Liabilities and Equities" side of the Balance sheet.
 These structures show how the firm uses funds from owners and from creditors to earn income.
 Similarly, firms acquire assets in different assets categories, trying to maximize returns from the asset base.
-The result is the firm's asset structure, as Exhibit 1 below shows.
+The result is the firm's asset structure, as Exhibit 1 shows.

 Assets Address Business Objectives

 Business textbooks present the primary objective for profit-making companies as "increasing owner value."
 Firms achieve this objective by earning profits.
 And, profits, in turn, increase owner value as dividends and retained earnings.
-It is also said that assets are "what the company has to work with," or what it uses to earn profits.
+In this regard, "assets" are "what the company has to work with," or what it uses to earn profits.
 In other words, firms use assets to achieve business objectives.

-In the DuPont Analysis System, the highest level performance metric simply compares a firm's profits to the size of its asset base.
-The metric's name, not surprisingly, is return on assets (ROA).
-As a result, ROA measures company performance as what the company earns using the assets it has to work with.
+In the DuPont Analysis System, the highest level performance metric compares a firm's profits to the size of its asset base.
+The metric's name, not surprisingly, is "Return on assets (ROA)."
+As a result, the ROA measures company performance as what the company earns working with its assets base.
 For more on ROA and other profitability metrics see Profitability.

 The Challenge for Management

-Understandably, then, a company's asset structure is central in two kinds of questions that managers and owners face throughout a company's life:
+Understandably, then, a company's asset structure is central to two kinds of questions that managers and owners face throughout a company's life:

 - Firstly, how should the firm acquire assets?
-This is the same as asking: How much of the asset base should they acquire through equity funding and how much through debt funding?
+This question is asking: How much of the asset base should they obtain through equity funding and how much through debt funding?

 - Secondly, How can the company maximize returns on its asset base?